wescleveland/meteor_fab_deploy/README.md

 There is also a fabric command to dump and fetch the remote mongo database which has proved useful to recreate production data when debugging issues.

+Note: this script assumes you have Meteorite installed.
+Change the mrt commands to meteor if you are not using Meteorite!

 ## Installation

 Install python, install fabric via pip, copy fabfile.py to the root of your meteor app.
 Edit the settings at the top of fabfile.py.